DynamischerElefant/esp-data-module/README.md

 - server level: self-hosting or cloud computing
 - data collection level: local storage (e.g. SD-Card module) and/or server upload
 - data transmission: general-purpose protocol or custom protocol (polling rate, special datatypes, faster or more secure connection, etc.)
+The following Setup section largely optimizes for simple and fast out-of-the-box setup that is easy to use.

 ## ESP Communication (1 -> 2)
 - communication via ESPNOW